machitgarha/machitgarha/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=machitgarha)](https://github.com/ryo-ma/github-profile-trophy)

+## Summary

+Open-source enthusiast, advocate and developer.
+PHP programmer and follower.
+Interested in low-level programming.
+C++ and Rust lover.
+Having Git and Linux vital organs.
+Shell addict.
+Active on `Git*b`.
+And finally... thirsty for team work. :)

+## More About Me...

-A developer trying to shift his focus to open-source.
-The title may shout at you: "I want my bucket to be empty".
-No, it is lying.
+A developer wanting (maybe trying?) to shift his focus to open-source.
+The title may shout at you: "I want my bucket to be empty"!
+No, it's lying.
 Look at [Red Hat](https://www.redhat.com/) and [Nextcloud](https://github.com/nextcloud/).
 Even without them, there is a huge hidden opportunity in open-source.

 In my ideal world, all of science and all technologies are open.
 By keeping things closed, most likely it is you (being a person or a group) that matter the most.
 In an open environment, however, you think further: Advancing the world as a whole is much more important.